Winchfield Parish Council

 Meanwhile, Winchfield's Neighbourhood Plan was overwhelmingly endorsed by residents at referendum.
 It was approved by Hart's Cabinet on March 2 and was "made" officially by Hart Council on March 30, 2017.
 It now forms part of Hart Council's official planning policy for any development proposed in the parish.

 The Examiner's Report was received on October 4, 2016, and Andrew Ashcroft MRTPI concluded: "The Plan proposes a series of policies and seeks to bring forward positive and sustainable development in the plan area.
 There is a very clear focus on safeguarding local character and promoting distinctive housing development.
 It also includes a series of Watch Points.
 The Plan has been significantly underpinned by community support and engagement.
 It is clear that all sections of the community have been actively engaged in its preparation."

-The question asked in the referendum was: “Do you want Hart District Council to use the Neighbourhood Plan for Winchfield Parish to help it decide planning applications in the neighbourhood area?”
+The question asked in the parish referendum held on February 2, 2017, was: “Do you want Hart District Council to use the Neighbourhood Plan for Winchfield Parish to help it decide planning applications in the neighbourhood area?”

-See the Neighbourhood Plan page for full details.
+See the Neighbourhood Plan page for further details.